Tofu: What is it? Is it Healthy? How to Cook it?

 If you’re sitting there thinking, NUP, NO WAY… please hear us out!

 It wasn’t until we learned how to actually cook tofu and became confident with using it in the kitchen that we could appreciate how good it could be.
 Learning how to prepare tofu in delicious ways has been a game changer for us.
 Tofu now features regularly as part of our diets (we usually have it 2-3 times a week) and is a great source of plant-based protein in our diets.
-It also features in a few recipes in our Flexitarian Diet: A Beginner’s Guide.
+It also features in a few recipes in our Cookbook which you can check out here.

 Tofu is one of those foods we get tonnes of questions about.
 What actually is it?
 Is it healthy?
 What the heck do I do with it?
 Is soy ok?
 So we wanted to break it down once and for all.